MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-5602.md

 ---
 title: Fixed Asset Journal - Test (report)
-description: See the journal lines in a fixed assets journal.
+description: Review the journal lines in a fixed assets journal.
 You can use the report to check the lines before you post the journal.
 author: kennieNP
 ms.author: kepontop
 ms.reviewer: bholtorf
 ms.topic: conceptual
 ms.search.keywords: reporting
 ms.search.form: Report_5602_Primary
-ms.date: 11/2/2024
+ms.date: 11/11/2024
 ms.service: dynamics-365-business-central
-# ms.custom:
+ms.custom:
-#  - ai-gen-docs-bap
+  - ai-gen-docs-bap
-#  - ai-seo-date: 10/23/2024
+  - ai-seo-date: 10/23/2024
-# ai.usage: ai-assisted
+ai.usage: ai-assisted
 ---

 # Fixed Asset Journal - Test (report)

-The **Fixed Asset Journal - Test** report shows the journal lines in an Fixed Asset (FA) journal.
+The **Fixed Asset Journal - Test** report shows the journal lines in a Fixed Asset (FA) journal.

 You can use the report to have the lines checked before you post the journal.

-If you run the test report from a journal page, the report is automatically filtered by the current journal template and journal batch names.
-In this case, you do not have to enter anything on the request page.
+If you run the test report from a journal page, the report automatically filters on the current journal template and journal batch names.
+You can leave the request page blank.

 ## Use cases